radareorg/radare2-book/introduction/expressions.md

     10K     : KBytes  10*1024
     10M     : MBytes  10*1024*1024

-You can also use variables and seeks to build more complex expressions.
-For example:
+You can also use variables and seek positions to build complex expressions.
+Available values include:

     ?@?    or stype @@?      ; misc help for '@' (seek), '~' (grep) (see ~??)
     ?$?           ; show available '$' variables